gringoireDM/LNZWeakCollection/README.md

     }
 ```

-To install it you can either drag and drop the two swift files in the project, or via cocoapod
+To install it you can either drag and drop the swift files in the project, or via cocoapod

 ```
     pod 'LNZWeakCollection'